 (1.7 MB PDF)

-Here are complete text transcriptions of the meetings held by the Perth City Council from the time when Perth was declared a City, up until the beginning of the year 1876 and the first meeting of a new City council elected in December the previous year.
-Sourced from photographs taken of first three original minute books held by the State Record Office of WA in Perth, WA.
-These transcriptions were made for personal research purposes for two main reasons: 1) the photos I took of the sources way back when, varied in quality from excellent to blurry mess, 2) the hands of the handwritten minutes varied in legibility from superlative to effectively unreadable.
+These are complete text transcriptions of the meetings held by the Perth City Council from the time when Perth was declared a City, up until the beginning of the year 1876 and the first meeting of a new City council elected in December of the preceding year.
+Sourced from photographs taken of first three original minute books held by the State Record Office of WA in Perth, WA, these transcriptions were made for personal research purposes for two main reasons: 1) the photos I took of the sources way back when, varied in quality from excellent to blurry mess, 2) the hands of the handwritten minutes varied in legibility from superlative to effectively unreadable.
 I figured if I was going to have to spend time deciphering these documents, I might as well write them down as I was going along.
 Its taken about five years.

 These files are presented as is — solely as a guide to what is in the actual source documents.
 There is no guarantee whatsoever that my translations are accurate, particularly in relation to names, numbers or spellings as interpreted or typed by me.
 No liability will be accepted for any damage caused by any one stupid enough not to cross reference these transcriptions with the originals held in the Archive.